HSTWISP/WISPIPE/DOC/README.txt

  PREPARATION
  -------------------------------
  1) Before running everything, check the kind of data you want to process.
-At this moment we are only able to process data with both the IR filters and grisms observed.
-UVIS data may or may not be present.
+If UVIS data are present, they need to be pre-processed.

  2) Check input exposures using wispipe_initialcheck.sh
   (or use findf.pro in IDL directory).